Sara Fagen: Dismissal of U.S. Attorneys controversy

-On June 13, 2007, the Senate and House judiciary committees issued a subpoena to Taylor, to produce documents and testify before the committee.
+On June 13, 2007, the Senate and House judiciary committees issued a subpoena to Fagen, to produce documents and testify before the committee.
 A subpoena was also issued to Harriet E. Miers, former White House counsel and supreme court nominee.
 In response to the subpoenas, the White House said that its longstanding policy was that no past or present White House officials would be permitted to testify under oath before the panels, and that only private, non-legally-binding, non-transcribed interviews would be permitted.

 The Democratic chairs of the House and Senate Judiciary Committees said that the White House terms were unacceptable.

 A ranking member of the Senate Judiciary committee, Arlen Specter (R-PA) said that the White House had not responded to an April 11, 2007, inquiry by the committee, and he supported the issuance of the subpoena in light of the lack of response by the White House and Taylor.
 On July 9, 2007, White House counsel Fred Fielding, in letters to Senator Patrick Leahy (D-VT) and Representative John Conyers (D-MI) said President Bush is invoking executive privilege and not allowing Taylor to testify, but reiterated that Taylor was available for a private, off the record interview.